-Exploring Mallorquin wine with Sebastien Longo our Sommelier in Zaranda, awarded for best Sommelier of Mallorca 2017.
+Exploring Mallorquin wine with Sebastien Longo our Sommelier in Zaranda, best Sommelier of Mallorca 2017.

 If you keep on reading you will find an Interview with our awarded and beloved Sommelier, we hope you enjoy it!